-Arkansas Teacher Retirement System Status: Based upon the results of June 30, 2017 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing.
+Arkansas Teacher Retirement System Status: Based upon the results of June 30, 2019 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing.

-The amortization period this year is 29 years, unchanged from last year's period of 29 years.
-This result was affected by the assumption changes, benefit changes, and contribution rate changes described in the valuation report.
-In particular, it is heavily dependent upon member and employer rates increasing in accordance with the following schedule:
+The amortization period this year is 28 years, unchanged from last year's period of 28 years.
+This result is heavily dependent upon member and employer rates increasing in accordance with the following schedule:

 Contribution Rate

 Fiscal Year Member Employer

-2018-2019 6.00% 14.00%

-2019-2020 6.25% 14.25%
+2020 6.25% 14.25%

-2020-2021 6.50% 14.50%
+2021 6.50% 14.50%

-2021-2022 6.75% 14.75%
+2022 6.75% 14.75%

 2023 and Later 7.00% 15.00%

-While 29 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
+While 28 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
 This condition is called "negative amortization" and is falling out of favor.
 The ATRS has targeted 18 years as the threshold in recent legislation.

-The Arkansas Teacher Retirement System remains stable with a 79.5% funded position as of June 30, 2017.
-Unless there is an investment gain in Fiscal Year 2018, the amortization period is likely to increase in the next valuation due to scheduled phase-in of investment losses.
+The Arkansas Teacher Retirement System remains stable with an 80.2% funded position as of June 30, 2019.
+Unless there is an investment loss in Fiscal Year 2020, the amortization period may decrease in the next valuation due to the scheduled phase-in of investment gains.

-The rate of Investment return was 15.98%# this year.
-Investment gains and losses that occur each year are smoothed in over a 4-year period.
-After considering smoothing, the recognized return this year was 9.68%, compared to an assumed 8.0% return for Fiscal 2017.
-The smoothing is expected to introduce upward pressure on the amortization period next year, although as of June 30, 2017, the market value of assets exceeded the actuarial value of assets by approximately \$153 million.
+The rate of Investment return was 5.19%# this year.
+As of June 30, 2019, the market value of assets exceeded the actuarial value of assets by approximately \$329 million.
+Investment gains and losses that occur each year are smoothed in over a four-year period.
+After considering smoothing, the recognized return this year was 7.90%, compared to an assumed 7.5% return for Fiscal 2019.

-This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.
+\This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.